 This project entails the development of a new HPLC instrument for testing HbA1c.
-The new instrument allows access to markets not previously open to Trinity Biotech due to instrument price and test capability.
 Development was initiated in late 2007, and was launched outside of the United States in 2011 followed by within the United States in early 2012.

 In response to increased lab automation as well as workstation consolidation, the Premier 9210 TLA project was initiated at the end of 2014.
 TLA (total lab automation) capability will enable the Premier 9210 to be interfaced with many of the TLA systems currently available.